 SFU’s Beddie School of Business is AACSB accredited although AUS Students have limited access to Business courses at SFU, restricted to the following:

 - BUS 237 - Introduction to Business Technology Management

 - BUS 238 - Introduction to Entrepreneurship and Innovation

 - BUS 251 - Financial Accounting I

 - BUS 272 - Behaviour in Organizations

 Students could try to access additional Business courses during the first week of classes if spaces become available, although this is not something to be relied upon.

-NOTE: Students must fill out the AUS course permission form to get their courses approved by the Associate Dean of their school and the Registrar.
-Upon approval, students would be provided with the grades required to transfer credits.
+Students must fill out the AUS course permission form to get their courses approved by the Associate Dean of their school and the Registrar.
+Upon approval, students students will also be informed the grades required to transfer credits.
 Students must achieve the minimum grade as indicated on the form in order to receive course credit (requirements for credit transfer vary by program).
 Each study abroad case is subject to approval.

 Students are eligible to apply for on-campus par-time work with a study permit.
 Work off-campus is not allowed.

 AUS students on grants/scholarships must obtain approval from the Office of Financial Grants and Scholarships before starting a semester abroad at a host university.
 In cases where the AUS student pays tuition directly to AUS for study abroad, the student will continue to use their AUS grants and AUS-funded scholarships for that semester abroad.
 These students should speak with the Financial Grants and Scholarship Manager for more information.
 Students sponsored by an organization outside of AUS are responsible for making arrangements with their sponsor.